 Introduction from Ian Marshall, Group Managing Director

-Modern slavery is a crime resulting in an abhorrent abuse of the human right of vulnerable workers.
+Modern slavery is a crime resulting in an abhorrent abuse of the human rights of vulnerable workers.
 It can take various forms, such as slavery, servitude, forced or compulsory labour and human trafficking.
-The Company has a zero tolerance approach to Modern Slavery and is committed to acting ethically and with the integrity and transparency in all of its business dealings and relationships and to implementing and enforcing effective systems and control to ensure that modern slavery and human trafficking are not taking place anywhere within either its own business or in any of its supply chains, consistent with its obligations under the Modern Slavery Act 2015.
+The Company has a zero tolerance approach to modern slavery and is committed to acting ethically and with integrity and transparency in all of its business dealings and relationships and to implementing and enforcing effective systems and controls to ensure that modern slavery and human trafficking are not taking place anywhere within either its own business or in any of its supply chains, consistent with its obligations under the Modern Slavery Act 2015.